 In Sarasota Bay and the Intracoastal Waterway, the difference between high and low tide can be as little as 2 feet.
 However, the already shallow water means that even a small change in water height has a significant impact.

 That means a sandbar you passed over at high tide could cause you to run aground later in the day.
 Always know when the tide is coming and going.

 The Intracoastal Waterway runs down the Eastern seaboard, around Florida, and along the Gulf Coast all the way to Texas.
 It provides a buffer for smaller vessels from the often rough seas.
 In Sarasota, it’s one of the best ways to get around safely.
 It is relatively shallow, with water depths ranging from four to twelve feet, depending on where you are.
 Keep an eye on the water depth, as this channel is often busy and you will have to navigate through potentially shallow areas and other boaters.

 4. Manatee Zones

 Yes, Manatees.
+This is a critical step for navigating Sarasota Bay.
 These endangered animals like to hang around Sarasota Bay in the summer, feasting on seagrass.
 Watch for designated Manatee Zones where you will be required to move at a Minimum Wake Speed or slower to avoid the lumbering Manatees.
 Be extremely cautious because these sea-cows will often not move out of the way.